Professional Development in the Science of Reading

 If you need additional account support after consulting the linked support documents above, please contact OH|ID Profile Help at Profile.Help@education.ohio.gov for OH|ID assistance.
 If you are in the LMS application and need additional support, please contact LMS Support at LMSSupport@education.ohio.gov.

-The following course pathway is available through Cox Campus & The Rollins Center for Language and Literacy:
+Pathway G - Pathway G is available through Cox Campus & The Rollins Center for Language and Literacy: Pathway G: Ohio’s Language and Literacy Course Sequence for Prekindergarten

 • Keys to Emergent Literacy (Keys to Literacy)